 After loading the gpx file onto your Garmin or your Mio, you discover that the route you wish to navigate has no map beneath it, making it almost impossible to follow.

 This is how you want your screen to look

 Here’s how to get the map

 Browse to http://garmin.openstreetmap.nl/ and at the top of the screen choose “Routable Bicycle (Openfietsmap Lite)”.

-Choose “Enable manual tile selection” and then “Reset selection”.
+Assuming that selecting is permitted, choose “Enable manual tile selection” and then “Reset selection”.
 Now the whole of Australia has been unselected, allowing you to select just the bits you want.
 Zoom in and select the “tiles” you need.
 When you select a tile, it goes dark blue.
 If you click a second time, it unselects.